 - A team must register with both the NHSEB and with their nearest regional bowl.

 - All teams must have a coach or advisor vetted and approved by school administration.
 If a team does not have an adult coach or advisor approved by the school’s administration, the team cannot compete at the Regional or National bowl.

 - Homeschool exception: the coach or advisor of a homeschool team will be vetted and approved by the NHSEB Executive Committee.

-Regional qualifying ethics bowls may use these cases to determine which team will represent their local region at the 2019 National High School Ethics Bowl.
-The study questions do not necessarily include the questions moderators will ask teams during the competition.
-The study questions are designed to guide teams in thinking more deeply about the issues at hand.
+Regional qualifying ethics bowls may use the 2019-2020 Regional Case Set to determine which team will represent their local region at the 2020 National High School Ethics Bowl.
+The study questions do not necessarily include the questions moderators will ask teams during the competition–they are designed to guide teams in thinking more deeply about the issues at hand.

 Join the NHSEB Alumni Community!
 We want to hear from you and share your successes with new ethics bowl participants.
 Please complete a quick survey for more information.

 The Association of Practice and Professional Ethics (APPE) sponsors the Intercollegiate Ethics Bowl (IEB) program.
 More than 100 colleges and universities in the United States and Canada sponsor ethics bowl teams.
 In the fall, those teams compete in regional competitions and the national championship is held in late February or early March at the annual APPE meeting.
 In 2013, APPE began sponsoring an ethics bowl for junior and community colleges as well, now part of the IEB.

 To learn more about how to start an IEB team, please visit this page.